Hendrix-CS/csci235/projects/qlearning.md

   * `MID_OBJECT` (200-400 mm)
   * `FAR_OBJECT` (400-600 mm)
 * `actions` should include a forward move and one turn.
-* Run three experiments for 300 iterations each, recording the total reward the robot earns.
+* Run three experiments for 200 iterations each, recording the total reward the robot earns.

 For your fifth learning robot:
-* Put together any combination of ideas that you hypothesize will result in an effective obstacle avoider.
+* Put together any combination of ideas, either from the above variations or your own new ideas, that you hypothesize will result in an effective obstacle avoider.
 * Draw whatever inspiration you like from the previous four versions.
-* Run three experiments for 300 iterations each, recording the total reward the robot earns.
+* Run three experiments for 200 iterations each, recording the total reward the robot earns.

 ### Your choice